TanapaPalmer/TanapaPalmer/README.md

   <img src="https://github.com/TanapaPalmer/SOLO-PROJECT/assets/119079803/6e5f2edb-a59a-4703-bf7a-5a3519b279f0" alt="project_picture" width="500"/>
   <br><br>
   <p><a href="https://github.com/TanapaPalmer/SOLO-PROJECT">Did You Know</a> is one of my final Solo Project and an exciting project using Python.</p>
-  <p>It uses MySQL to store a database of interesting facts displayed on an interactive HTML page.</p>
+  <p>It uses MySQL to store a database of interesting facts displayed on an interactive HTML page,</p>
-  <p>It's allowing users to explore and enjoy content posted by others.</p>
+  <p>allowing users to explore and enjoy content posted by others.</p>
   <p>Users can create, edit, delete, and comment on posts, making it engaging.</p>
   <p>The project offers specific routes for functions like easy post editing and a fun Fact Game.</p>
   <p>It aims to entertain and expand users' knowledge through shared facts.</p>